-MSC/FFS Rule 6.B(4) provides that a mediator is to report on the outcome of each case assigned to him/her by filing a Report of Mediator using either AOC-CV-813 (MSC) or AOC-CV-827 (FFS) or using forms approved by local rule that at minimum collect the same information as the approved forms.
+• MSC/FFS Rule 6(b)(4) provides that a mediator is to report on the outcome of each case assigned to him/her by filing a Report of Mediator using either AOC-CV-813 (MSC) or AOC-CV-827 (FFS) or using forms approved by local rule that at minimum collect the same information as the approved forms.
 Reports are to be fully completed and filed with the court within ten (10) days of the conclusion of a conference or within ten (10) days of a mediator being notified that the parties have reached a settlement.
 In other words, a Report is due whether a mediation is held or not.

-In addition, if an agreement is reached, MSC Rule 6.B(4)(b) provides that the mediator shall advise the parties that MSC Rule 4.C requires them to file their consent judgment or voluntary dismissal with the court within 30 days or within 90 days if the State or a subdivision thereof is a party to the action or before the expiration of the mediation deadline whichever is longer.
-FFS Rule 6.B(4)(b) requires that consistent with FFS Rule 4.B(2), the mediator shall advise the parties to file their consent judgment or voluntary dismissal with the court within 30 days or before the expiration of the mediation deadline whichever is longer.
+In addition, if an agreement is reached, MSC Rule 6.(b)(4)b. provides that the mediator shall advise the parties that MSC Rule 4(c) requires them to file their consent judgment or voluntary dismissal with the court within 30 days or within 90 days if the State or a subdivision thereof is a party to the action or before the expiration of the mediation deadline whichever is longer.
+FFS Rule 6.(b)(4)b. requires that consistent with FFS Rule 4.(b)(2), the mediator shall advise the parties to file their consent judgment or voluntary dismissal with the court within 30 days or before the expiration of the mediation deadline whichever is longer.

-- MSC/FFS Rule 6.B(5) provides for mediators to schedule and conduct their conferences prior to the deadline for completion set out in the court's order.
+- MSC/FFS Rule 6(b)(5) provides for mediators to schedule and conduct their conferences prior to the deadline for completion set out in the court's order.
 If the parties or their lawyers do not cooperate with the mediator in scheduling the case for mediation, the mediator is to take charge and select a date, time, and location for the conference (within the county where the action is pending) and notify those ordered to attend.
 Mediators should not wait until the last minute to schedule their conferences.
-Doing so can lead to circumstances where deadlines set by the court cannot be met. - Standard of Conduct VII.F provides that a mediator shall not knowingly contract for mediation services that cannot be timely delivered as directed by the court. - Beyond meeting the deadline for completion set out in the court's order, both MSC 7.E and FFS Rule 7.F ask mediators, once a case is scheduled for mediation, to try and avoid postponements.
+Doing so can lead to circumstances where deadlines set by the court cannot be met. - Standard of Conduct 7(f) provides that a mediator shall not knowingly contract for mediation services that cannot be delivered or completed in a timely manner or as directed by the court. - Beyond meeting the deadline for completion set out in the court's order, both MSC 7(e) and FFS Rule 7(f) ask mediators, once a case is scheduled for mediation, to try and avoid postponements.
 Comments following both these Rules read identically: